ethancaballero/cplusplus-cuda-mnist-neural-network/README.md

 C++_Cuda_Neural_Network_MNIST_train_test
 ===================

-Basic Neural Network implemented in parallel on the graphics card using cuda and C++.
+Basic Neural Network implemented in parallel on the graphics card using cuda and c++.
 Trains and tests on digits from the minst database.

 #to configure nnvc CUDA compiler driver: